Action Verbs

 • He wrote a letter.

-In these examples, the action verbs “kicked” and “wrote” need objects (“ball” and “letter”) to make sense.
-Without the object, the sentence feels incomplete.
+In these examples, the action verbs “kicked’ and ‘wrote’ need objects “ball” and “letter” to make sense.
+Without these objects, the sentence feels incomplete.

-In contrast, intransitive action verbs do not need a direct object.
-The action they express is complete on its own.
-For example:
+Intransitive verbs are a type of action verbs that do not need a direct object to make a complete sentence because the action these verbs express is complete on its own.
+For examples:

 • She ran.